Current as of April 2024 | Download print version (in PDF)

 The CRA also issued guideline CPS-024 in 2006, which explains how the CRA determines whether a charity serves the public benefit.
 The guideline echoes the four categories of charity listed above, and outlines a general “test for public benefit” that CRA examiners use when registering charities.

-For the most part, the Canadian provinces and territories have not defined "charity" or "charitable purposes" in legislation but—similarly to the federal approach—have left it to the courts to apply common law.
-However, in some jurisdictions there are statutory definitions, which, to varying degrees, expand or modify the common law definition.
+For the most part, the Canadian provinces and territories have not defined "charity" or "charitable purposes" for purposes of provincial legislation but—similarly to the federal approach—have left it to the courts to apply common law.
+However, in some jurisdictions there are statutory definitions for certain purposes, which, to varying degrees, expand or modify the common law definition.
 [4]

 Finally, it should be noted that in the case of other organizations that comprise the category of "qualified donees" (apart from registered charities), a public benefit purpose is not a requirement.